AGSA-KSU/2021_rworkshop_mulvitariate/README.md

 This repository contains the following sub-folders:
 - **data**: contains the data file that will be used for the analysis.
 - **markdown**: contains the R markdown files with the code for the workshop.
 At download, only partially filled code will be shared, with completely filled scripts shared after the workshop.

-## Include here an image from the analysis!